FA BOLC-B Field Artillery Basic Officers Leaders Course

 745 Geronimo Rd.

 ## - your course number

 a.
-While you are attending BOLC B, you will need the ACU, patrol cap, authorized boots, Army Service Uniform (ASU) with black beret and Service Cap.
-BDUs are no longer authorized for wear.
-Click here for examples of authorized and unauthorized boots.
+While you are attending BOLC B, you will wear OCPs, patrol cap, authorized boots, Army Service Uniform (ASU) with black beret or Service Cap.
+The Army Green Service Uniform (AGSU) is also authorized

 No. Leave is only granted under extraordinary circumstances on a case by case basis.
 The battery commander MAY authorize you to take a pass over a weekend as long as you remain in good standing in the course.